GSS-Cogs/work-env/scripts/README.md

 Using **zshell** run `echo alias cli="python3 ~/.work-env/scripts/cli.py"  >> ~/.zshrc`

 Then restart your terminal.
-From the on when you type `cli` it'll give you a help screen listing the commands and calling args.
+From the on when you type `cli` while `my-work-environemnt` is active it'll give you a help screen listing the commands and calling args.

 A few of these scripts will require environment variables and the like (things that interact with Jenkins, git etc).
 If you don't have them exported the script will tell you what you're missing and how to set it up when you go to run it.

 ### Check Dependencies

-Checks if the `gssutils` and `databaker` commit ids you have installed match the latest released as defined in the Pipfile.lock here: [https://github.com/GSS-Cogs/databaker-docker](https://github.com/GSS-Cogs/databaker-docker)
+Checks thats the ids (either commit ids of versio references) for all libraries listed in `/scripts/dependency_checklist..txt` you have installed match the latest released as defined in the Pipfile.lock here: [https://github.com/GSS-Cogs/databaker-docker](https://github.com/GSS-Cogs/databaker-docker)

 _Note: if you're using the `work-env` helper this runs hands free whenever you `enter` the work-env, so you shouldn't need to manually run it.